Nathan Roberts (volleyball)

 He has also competed for Australia at the 2012 Summer Olympics.
 After returning to Australia Nathan has competed in the Australian Men's Volleyball League twice, obtaining the Silver Medal both times and being names in the team of the tournament in 2023.
 Nathan said in an interview in 2022 that the highlight of his career was undoubtedly securing back to back championships with the NOB volleyball club at Victoria's Seaside Tournament in 2021 and 2022.
 The NOBs also prevailed in the 2024 tournament with an undefeated run.
+After finishing outside of the top 40 in the MVP voting for 2021-2025 tournaments, Nathan mounted a campaign in 2026 to call attention to his impact on the tournament and, at the age of 40, was awarded his first Division 1 MVP award.
+Nathan said at the time that it would easily be in the top three awards in his career and the $1000 investment he made into the communication campaign to secure the award was well spent.
 Now in semi-retirement, Nathan spends his time playing with South Adelaide Volleyball Club, and the NOBs.
 His jump having reduced significantly, he spends the majority of his time foam rolling to allow his body to function to a level where he can continue to play.